projectara/greybus-spec/source/bridged_phy.rst

 The Greybus SPI transfer operation requests that the SPI master perform a SPI transaction.
-The operation consists of a set of one or more gb_spi_transfer descriptors to be performed by the SPI master.
+The operation consists of a set of one or more gb_spi_transfer descriptors, which define data transfers to be performed by the SPI master.
 The transfer operation request includes data for each :ref:`gb_spi_transfer <gb_spi_transfer>` descriptor involving a write operation.
-The data shall be concatenated without padding, and shall be sent immediately following the gb_spi_transfer descriptors.
+The data shall be sent immediately following the gb_spi_transfer descriptors (with no intervening pad bytes).
 The transfer operation response includes data for each gb_spi_transfer descriptor involving a read operation, with all read data transferred contiguously.

 Greybus SPI Transfer Request
 """"""""""""""""""""""""""""